blitzarc23/sail_demand_forecasting/README.md

 ## Usage

-1. Select the city and sales segment (Retail or Non-retail).
+1. Select the region and sales segment (Retail or Non-retail).
 2. Click "Forecast" to generate a 6-month sales prediction.
 3. View forecast plots and tables on the result page.
 4. Optionally, download the predicted data for offline use.

 ## Data

-- Monthly primary and secondary price averages (2022–2025)
+- Monthly primary and secondary price averages from urban markets from the major regions (2022–2025)
 - Monthly retail and non-retail sales volumes per city
 - Derived features: lags, rolling averages, price differences, stock variation trends